chaoss/augur/README.md

 Dependencies
 ------------

-- Python 2.7.x
+- Python 3.4.x

 Optional:
-- PostgreSQL 8.x or later version (can be on a separate machine)
+- MySQL 5.x or later version (can be on a separate machine)

 Python libraries:
 - All Python dependencies are handled automatically by `pip`.